Huilin-Li/myNotebook/src/content/bioinformatics/BinderDesign/design.md

----
-title: design binders via RFdiffusion and ProteinMPNN-FastRelax
+# Design binders via RFdiffusion and ProteinMPNN-FastRelax
-weight: 2
----

 In my use case, firstly, I tried to de novo design binders.
 However, I found that designed binders are limited to proteins with only one helix.
 Then, I changed to design binders based on scaffolds.
 The design process and scripts I used a lot are as follows.

 ## Three needed designing environments